biati-digital/glightbox/CONTRIBUTING.md

 ## :pencil: Before you open a Pull Request

-- Follow the same conding style.
+- Follow the same coding style.
 - Run eslint to verify your code, run the following command "eslint src/js" and fix any error you find in your code
 - **DO NOT** commit changes in the dist directory, this files are created automatically.
 - Follow Git best practices (especially use meaningful commit messages).